thomash-acinq/bolts/12-offer-encoding.md

 The invoice duplicates fields rather than committing to the previous offer or invoice_request.
 This flattened format simplifies storage at some space cost, as the payer need only remember the invoice for any refunds or proof.

-The `recurrence_basetime` similarly enables calculation of the next period without having to refer to the initial invoice (in the case where the offer does not contain `recurrence_base`.

 The reader of the invoice cannot trust the invoice correctly reflects the offer and invoice_request fields, hence the requirements to check that they